 When contacting us please provide us with as much information as possible including the following:

-- A description of the fraud that is taking place, including any individuals or companies involved
+- a description of the fraud that is taking place, including any individuals or companies involved

-- Any addresses/postcodes/geographical areas you think may be affected by this type of fraud
+- any addresses/postcodes/geographical areas you think may be affected by this type of fraud

-- Your contact details (if you are happy to be contacted by us)
+- your contact details (if you are happy to be contacted by us)

-- Whether you have reported this to anyone else (e.g. Trading Standards)
+- whether you have reported this to anyone else (e.g., Trading Standards)

-- Any other relevant information
+- any other relevant information

-- call us on 0207 901 7121
+- calling us on 0207 901 7121